the Voice of

 In the following years, the attacks on workers continued.
-From 1990 onwards, unemployment increased by a thousand workers a day, reaching 3.6 million unemployed or 24% of the active population.
+From 1990 onward, unemployment increased by a thousand workers a day, reaching 3.6 million unemployed or 24% of the active population.

 In 1992 the government passed a decree which reduced unemployment benefits.
 The unions’ response was a half-day strike, which was badly organized and left many workers disappointed.
 Two years later the government imposed "Work Reform," which increased flexibility and created new work contracts.
 Workers immediately found an expressive nickname for these contracts, "junk contracts."

 This new government attack led the unions to call another one-day general strike, but they did so without conviction.
 After this one- day strike, the only perspective proposed by Antonio Gutierrez, the Workers Commissions general secretary, was to fight company by company.

 Once again the unions did nothing to unite the struggles, rather the opposite.
 The union leaders made a point of showing their sense of responsibility whenever possible, in order that they be seen as the "social mediators" which the bourgeoisie might need.

 From the 1989 European elections onward, the electoral decline of the PSOE increased, due both to its anti-working class policies and a series of corruption scandals.
 In addition, there was the scandal surrounding the government’s use of secret paramilitary groups to track down ETA activists.
 These paramilitaries, which had been financed by the government, had killed several alleged ETA members.